White River Conference

 This lineup would remain intact until 1995, though a massive change would happen in the next three years as five schools left.
 Delta, Mount Vernon, and Pendleton Heights would all leave for the Hoosier Heritage Conference, while Yorktown would join the Rangeline Conference before also ending up in the HHC.
 Frankton would join the more geographically compact Central Indiana Athletic Conference in 1998, joining fellow northern Madison County schools Alexandria and Elwood.
 The WRC countered by adding two former BBRC schools: Knightstown (1995) and Eastern Hancock (1997).
 While the number of members in the conference shrank, its five members were of similar size and demographic.
 The conference remained stable for the next decade.

-The end of the conference began when Wes-Del left after the 2007-08 academic year to rejoin the MEC.
-Lapel then joined the Indiana Crossroads Conference in 2009-10, playing in both conferences for the season before becoming a full member of the ICC for 2010-11.
+The end of the conference began when Wes-Del left after the 2007–08 academic year to rejoin the MEC.
+Lapel then joined the Indiana Crossroads Conference in 2009–10, playing in both conferences for the season before becoming a full member of the ICC for 2010–11.
 The three remaining schools afterward became independents.
 Eastern Hancock and Knightstown would join the Mid-Hoosier Conference and its football arm, the Mid-Indiana Football Conference, after being independent for a few years.
-The school's have since left and joined the Mid-Eastern Conference (where Shenandoah will join them, having been independent since the demise of the WRC) and Tri-Eastern Conference, respectively, in 2017.
+The schools have since left and joined the Mid-Eastern Conference (where Shenandoah will join them, having been independent since the demise of the WRC) and Tri-Eastern Conference, respectively, in 2017.
 Lapel struggled to compete in the ICRC, and left that conference in 2014, playing independently since then.